malev/codingnews.info/source/2016-05-19-city-of-austin-employee-data-analysis.html.markdown

 df['annual_salary'] = df['Annual Salary'].map(lambda x: float(x.strip('$')))
 ```

-The rest of the analysis is nothing but pandas standard and you can check the jupyter notebook [here](#notebook).
+The rest of the analysis is nothing but pandas standard and you can check the jupyter notebook [here](https://github.com/malev/codingnews.info/blob/master/notebooks/austin_employees.ipynb).
-You can also play with it using Binder [here](#binder).
+You can also play with it using Binder [here](http://mybinder.org/repo/malev/codingnews.info) (find it under the notebooks directory).